Digital records

 What our care services say:

 “Digital Social Care Records supported the staff to have better quality time with our residents.
 They have all the information in one place, and they can refer to it at any point of the day.
-For example when the staff take residents out in the community, it’s easy for them to record the activities straight away, and information won’t be lost or missed.” – Bouchra Izzar, Registered Manager of Houghton Regis Community Care Scheme (read full case study about how care homes use DSCR)
+For example when the staff take residents out in the community, it’s easy for them to record the activities straight away, and information won’t be lost or missed.” – Bouchra Izzar, Registered Manager of Houghton Regis Community Care Scheme (read DSCR case study)

 “It’s safer, it’s more robust and we wouldn’t go back any other way now.
 You’ve got more time because you’re quicker at actually recording, you have more time for the people that you’re supporting.
-So it’s a win-win all round.” – Chetna Satra, Registered Manager of The Limes (read full case study about how care homes use DSCR)
+So it’s a win-win all round.” – Chetna Satra, Registered Manager of The Limes (read DSCR case study)

 Online ordering increases safety in care homes